cortexlabs/cortex/docs/clusters/management/auth.md

 ## Client

-Cortex client uses the default credential provider chain to get credentials for cluster and api management.
+The Cortex CLI and Python client use the default credential provider chain to get credentials for cluster and api management.
 Credentials will be read in the following order of precedence:

 - environment variables
 - the name of the profile specified by `AWS_PROFILE` environment variable